antonc42/cs430project/README.md

 ### Setup Database

 1. Using SQL*Plus client, log into Oracle DB server
-2. Remove and existing tables or views with the same names by running the RemoveAll.sql script `START /path/to/project/directory/RemoveAll.sql`
+2. Remove and existing tables or views with the same names by running the RemoveAll.sql script
+`START /path/to/project/directory/RemoveAll.sql`
-3. Load the DB schema using the Schema.sql script `START /path/to/project/directory/Schema.sql`
+3. Load the DB schema using the Schema.sql script
+`START /path/to/project/directory/Schema.sql`
-4. Load the example entries using the ExampleData.sql script `START /path/to/project/directory/ExampleData.sql`
+4. Load the example entries using the ExampleData.sql script
+`START /path/to/project/directory/ExampleData.sql`

 # Run Project

+1. Optionally, set the classpath
+`export CLASSPATH=$CLASSPATH:/full/path/to/project/ojdbc6_g.jar` in Linux
+`set CLASSPATH=C:\full\path\to\project\ojdbc6_g.jar` in Windows
-1. In the project directory, run the main class.
+2. In the project directory, run the main class.
+`java MainClass` if the classpath was set
-`java MainClass`
+`java -cp ojdbc6_g.jar:.
+MainClass` if the classpath was not set
-2. The login to the Oracle database may take some time.
+3. The login to the Oracle database may take some time.
 Please be patient.

 # Test Project